 At least on that last question, Whitehead says he believes that whales do have a code of morality.
 In the Guardian interview, he states that sperm whales have the most powerful sonar in the natural world, and it’s very directional.
 It follows that if a sperm whale’s sonar system were directed at another whale’s ears, it would be very dangerous for the receiver.
 A deaf whale can soon become a dead whale.

-Says Whitehead, “Imagine a group of twenty to thirty sperm whales feeding at depth, each making these dangerous clicks once a second.
+Says Whitehead, “Imagine a group of 20 to 30 sperm whales feeding at depth, each making these dangerous clicks once a second.
 They are all in the same area so they need to be really careful [to protect their hearing].
 To me it is like having a bunch of hunters with machine guns out in the forest; they are firing away pretty continuously and they have got to have clear rules if they are all going to come out of the forest alive.
 So I think there must be some conventions they abide by about how you use these sonar systems.
 This, by some definitions at least, is morality.”

 If these recent findings are any indication, it seems we may have a lot to learn about some of the largest mammals on Earth.
 I’ve often wondered, given our lack of knowledge about what nonhuman animals think and feel, if it’s morally wrong for we humans to use them for our own purposes.